 Under PIPEDA, organizations must record the purposes for which personal information is collected.
-In addition, organizations must make available information about their policies and practices with respect to the management of personal information, which includes:
+In addition, organisations must make available information about their policies and practices with respect to the management of personal information, which includes:

-- contact information for the person accountable for the organization's policies and procedures and to whom complaints or inquires can be made; - the means of gaining access to personal information held by the organization; - a description of the type of personal information held by the organization, including a general account of its use; - information that explains the organization's policies, standards, or codes; and - what personal information is made available to related organizations.
+- contact information for the person accountable for the organisation's policies and procedures and to whom complaints or inquires can be made; - the means of gaining access to personal information held by the organisation; - a description of the type of personal information held by the organisation, including a general account of its use; - information that explains the organisation's policies, standards, or codes; and - what personal information is made available to related organisations.